 Stop the body and food talk - we all talk about dieting, body shape and weight, but this can be a very sensitive subject for someone with an eating disorder.
 Try to steer conversations away from food.

 Seek professional help - it is essential that you seek professional help if you think that your child has an eating disorder.
 Your child will likely need support to prevent their eating disorder from becoming worse.
-You can visit your GP to talk through your concerns and worries about your child, and they may refer them for expert treatment at Priory.
+You can visit your GP to talk through your concerns and worries about your child, and they may refer them for expert eating disorder treatment at Priory.

 Our specialists will be able to answer any queries that you may have, and provide guidance on how we could help your child to overcome their eating disorder and resume the healthy, happy childhood that they deserve.